Link to the Reform to Equal Rights curriculum web page.

 - Email Rich Cairn rcairn <@> collaborative.org to learn more and to sign up for the monthly History eNews.
 The eNews has a regular feature on Disability History Resources and Updates.

 - Follow Emerging America on Twitter and Facebook for more frequent updates.

 Complete a short survey to help Emerging America document the extent of Disability History education in the U.S. Link to the survey.

 For educators who can’t wait, we encourage you to visit the Disability History Museum and to check out Emerging America’s portal: Disability History through Primary Sources.
 We are doubly pleased also to recommend the fabulous new Disability Awareness set of 39 essential primary sources from the Library of Congress.

 As the project title indicates, the curriculum will trace evolving efforts across more than two centuries to strengthen support for and engagement by people with disabilities in securing necessary resources for life and work, services, and political and civil rights.
 The curriculum will incorporate student investigation of policy, cultural shifts, media, social change, and activism, always emphasizing the direct experiences of people with disabilities.

-The curriculum will feature seven primary source and inquiry-based mini-units of three to four lessons each.
+The curriculum will feature eight primary source and inquiry-based mini-units of two to five lessons each.
 Through work with teachers and with the Disability History Museum, we have found these to be areas where Disability History most closely aligns with the standard U.S. History curriculum:

 - Grades K-1: Disability and Community Leadership